-Religion and Wisconsin 4-H
+Wisconsin 4-H and Religion

 As a program of the University of Wisconsin – Madison, Wisconsin 4-H prohibits discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, and marital or family status.
 As a result, 4-H programs are focused on education and must not advance a particular religion.
 Explicitly or implicitly requiring religion or religious practices as a condition for participation in 4-H club meetings creates a barrier for participation and is prohibited.

 For more information, see the Wisconsin 4-H and Religion Tip Sheet.

 Civil Rights (Discrimination) Complaints

 Discrimination complaints are to be treated seriously.
 The University of Wisconsin – Madison has established procedures for processing clientele-related affirmative action/nondiscrimination complaints involving programs and services provided by Wisconsin 4-H. To learn more of file a complaint visit: https://compliance.wisc.edu/eo-complaint/equal-opportunity-complaint-processes-and-resolution/